iontodirel/ham_radio_services/README.md

 Follow the Settings section for the initial configuration.

 The Linux system requires minimal configuration, as our container handles it.
+The only real requirements are `git` and `Docker`.

 ### Raspberry Pi 4 with Rasphbian